UmaruDoma/geomaptools/README.md

 # geomaptools
-Minecraft Bukkit Plugin for Geographic-Map Import, Image Import and quick Building This Pluin is designed to import a geographic map image into the ground of a minecraft map so you can see where to place a wall of a pathway.
+Minecraft Bukkit Plugin for Geographic-Map Import, Image Import and quick Building.
+This Plugin is designed to import a geographic map image into the ground of a minecraft map so you can see where to place a wall of a pathway.
 So you dont have to measure and calculate to build a real world place.
 Its also possible to import your own drawn fantasy map of your building or town.